ifilot/pyqint/docs/user_interface.rst

 Example output::

-  MOHP and MOOP values of canonical Hartree–Fock orbitals
+  MOHP and MOOP values of canonical Hartree-Fock orbitals
     1     -20.3914       0.0319      -0.0017
     2     -11.0902       0.0094      -0.0009
     3      -1.4047      -0.4347       0.2937